Kevin Mitnick: Media

 In 2000, Skeet Ulrich and Russell Wong portrayed Mitnick and Tsutomu Shimomura, respectively, in the movie Track Down (known as Takedown outside the US), which was based on the book Takedown by John Markoff and Shimomura.
 The DVD was released in September 2004.
+From 2000 to 2002, Mitnick co-hosted DarkSide of the Internet, a two-hour weekly radio program on KFI in Los Angeles.
 Mitnick also appeared in Werner Herzog's documentary Lo and Behold, Reveries of the Connected World (2016).